 “We are working in a multi-domain, whole-of-government approach, as well as with a broad spectrum of industry partners, to ensure that we are meeting and staying ahead of any threat posed by our adversaries,” said Lt.
 Col. Christina Hoggatt, a public affairs officer with the U.S. Space Command.
 “One way we do this is through the Schriever Wargame series.”

 This wargame initiative is a combined effort of the DoD, allied partners (Australia, Canada, France, Germany, Japan, New Zealand and the United Kingdom) and commercial partners to define dangerous actions and reinforce responsible behavior in space through policy and law.
-The wargame allows U.S. Space Command to visualize and develop common architectures to fight more effectively in future conflict and inform people, processes and technologies to advance its joint operational missions.
-The wargames allow allied space-faring nations to explore opportunities and challenges of national, commercial and coalition architectures to synchronize effects that protect and defend the space enterprise.
+A wargame allows U.S. Space Command to visualize and develop common architectures to fight more effectively in future conflicts and inform people, processes and technologies to advance its joint operational missions.
+Wargames also let allied space-faring nations explore opportunities and challenges of national, commercial and coalition architectures to synchronize efforts that protect and defend their space operations.

 Russia, China, Iran and North Korea ‘Weaponize’ Cyber Technology

-Emerging cyber threats from “sophisticated nation-state actors” such as Russia, China, Iran and North Korea already have “weaponized new technologies” to disrupt America’s democracy, compromise its national security and undermine its economy, said Rep. Cedric Richmond, D-Louisiana, who chairs the House Committee on Homeland Security’s Cybersecurity, Infrastructure Protection and Innovation Subcommittee.
+Emerging cyberthreats from “sophisticated nation-state actors” such as Russia, China, Iran and North Korea already have “weaponized new technologies” to disrupt America’s democracy, compromise its national security and undermine its economy, said Rep. Cedric Richmond, D-Louisiana, who chairs the House Committee on Homeland Security’s Cybersecurity, Infrastructure Protection and Innovation Subcommittee.
 Rep. Richmond warned in his opening statement at an Oct.
-22 hearing that such cyber technology advances enhance the capability of combative foreign governments to use it against the United States.
+22 hearing that such cyber technology advances enhance the capability of combative foreign governments to harm the United States.

 Rep. Cedric Richmond